 The centre is well located on bus routes operating on both New South Head Road and Old South Head Road.
-It is access to e by car and provides a limited number of off-street car parking spaces.
+It is accessible by car and provides a limited number of off-street car parking spaces.
 The speed and volume of vehicles moving through the roundabout compromise pedestrian amenity and safety.